Skip to Content

 They have adaptogens, herbs, coffee, every type of dried fruit imaginable, fresh pasta, dried pasta, honey, maple syrup, the list goes on and on.

-But, the question popped up when both Shia and I were purchasing chocolate chips…
+But, the question of how to help the environment best popped up when both Shia and I were purchasing chocolate chips…

 There were organic chocolate chips and there were fair-trade chocolate chips.
-We spent a while debating the two.
+We spent a while debating the two because we both consider ourselves to be conscious consumers.

 • fair trade